Evergreen structures

 Use: Compact hedging or backdrop planting

-Pros: Lighter, denser habit than standard laurel; avoids bulk and heaviness
+Pros: Lighter, denser habit than standard cherry laurel; avoids bulk and heaviness

 Cons: Still requires regular management